Green Smoothie Gourmet

 Tips & Substitutions

 1. You need to use canned sweet potato puree.
 While you can puree a fresh baked sweet potato, it will probably end up too watery or too chunky for this recipe.
 I use this brand but you can use your favorite, just be sure the ingredients are only sweet potato.
-Pumpkin puree also works - not pumpkin pie filling - but then you can't call them sweet potato brownies.
+Pumpkin puree also works - not pumpkin pie filling.

 2. You can swap the apple sauce for banana.